AleksaBajat/RES-Team-Project/README.md

 ## General

-Used to create and retrieve meter readings using micro-service architecture.
+Creates and retrieves meter readings using a micro-service architecture.

 ## Technologies
 * Python 3.10.5